whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 #### Notes

 Evaluator comments

-  NightWriter: Talked about some refactoring spots and longer methods (use of enumerables) Talked about how to push out a FileIO class
+  *  NightWriter: Talked about some refactoring spots and longer methods (use of enumerables).
+Talked about how to push out a FileIO class.
 Talked about tests that don't rely on other methods.
 Unit testing.

 ## D: Professional Development